Robert Sobukwe: Legacy

 Sobukwe has become a key historical figure in the black liberation struggle of South Africa.
 Robert was passionate about the freedom of Africa.
 He was nicknamed 'The Prof' because he believed that education was the ultimate weapon with which black Africans could free themselves from mental and physical modern-day oppression.
 His vision of a society dedicated to individual rights, irrespective of race or ethnicity, is shared by many of his contemporaries such as in elements of the ANC and Pan-Africanists.^{:478} In Sobukwe's 1959 PAC inaugural speech, he shared a sentiment that continues to be quoted by anti-racism rhetoric in popular media, as he stated:There is only one race to which we all belong, and that is the human race.
-In our vocabulary therefore, the word 'race' as applied to man, has no plural form.Following Sobukwe's imprisonment and the official South African banning of the anti-apartheid parties in 1960, the influence of the Pan-Africanist Congress steadily waned and was eventually overshadowed again by the African National Congress.
+In our vocabulary therefore, the word 'race' as applied to man, has no plural form.

+"In 1955 the Kilptown Charter was adopted, which according to us, is irreconcilable conflict with the 1949 Programme seeing that it claims land no longer Africa, but is auctioned for sale to all who live in this country.
+We have come to the parting of the ways and we are here and now giving notice that we are disassociating ourselves from the ANC as it is constituted at present in the Transvaal.”Following Sobukwe's imprisonment and the official South African banning of the anti-apartheid parties in 1960, the influence of the Pan-Africanist Congress steadily waned and was eventually overshadowed again by the African National Congress.
 The PAC, along with many other anti-apartheid organizations, were forced to move to underground operations.
 Under the leadership of Potlako Leballo, the PAC came to sponsor and create a paramilitary wing Poqo.
 Leballo's revolutionary rhetoric inspired the planning of violent operations, ultimately leading to the public arrest of 3,246 PAC and Poqo members.